Bias for Action

-- A bias for action acknowledges wildfire as an environment where events do not always go according to plan,
+- A bias for action acknowledges wildfire as an environment where events do not always go according to plan.

-- At times during an incident, one person may be the only one in a position to see what needs to be done and to make it happen,
+- At times during an incident, one person may be the only one in a position to see what needs to be done and to make it happen.

-- Time may not permit gathering all of the information that one might like to have, if you wait until you have all the facts to be 100% sure it will almost always be too late.
+- Time may not permit gathering all of the information that one might like to have; if you wait until you have all the facts to be 100% sure it will almost always be too late.

-In these time critical situations, fire leaders use judgment, act within the intent of their leaders, work in unison with others, develop and communicate a plan, and then inform leaders of actions as soon as safely possible.
+In these time-critical situations, fire leaders use judgment, act within the intent of their leaders, work in unison with others, develop and communicate a plan, and then inform leaders of actions as soon as safely possible.

-On a chaotic and rapidly developing wildfire, one person taking the initiative can make all the difference in seizing and taking advantage of on opportunity.
+On a chaotic and rapidly developing wildfire, one person taking the initiative can make all the difference in seizing and taking advantage of an opportunity.
 Being hesitant, risk-averse, or indecisive can expose firefighters to greater long-term risks and translate into a waste of time, opportunity, energy, and money.

 - Discuss the difference between freelancing and a bias for action.

-- Describe and Discuss instances of taking appropriate action and indecisiveness / non-action.
+- Describe and discuss instances of taking appropriate action and indecisiveness / non-action.

 - How are some ways we train for situations requiring a bias for action?